mdozmorov/HiC_tools/README.md

 ## Resolution improvement

+- [HiCSR](https://github.com/PSI-Lab/HiCSR) - enhancement of Hi-C contact maps using a Generative Adversarial Network trained to optimize a custom loss function (weighted adversarial loss, pixel-wise L1 loss, and a feature reconstruction loss).
+Increase in resolution refers to recovering additional Hi-C contacts, "saturating" downsampled and noisy Hi-C matrices, not increasing the number of pixels.
+Representation learning with autoencoder with several convolutional layers and skip connections, then using it for generator to create new matrices with discriminator telling them fake or real.
+Compared with HiCPlus, HiCNN, hicGAN, DeepHiC.
+Reproducibility is better using four metrics.
+Python3 PyTorch implementation https://github.com/PSI-Lab/HiCSR
+    - Dimmick, Michael C., Leo J. Lee, and Brendan J. Frey.
+“HiCSR: A Hi-C Super-Resolution Framework for Producing Highly Realistic Contact Maps.”
+Preprint.
+Genomics, February 25, 2020. https://doi.org/10.1101/2020.02.24.961714.

 - `DeepHiC` - a generative adversarial network (GAN) for enhancing Hi-C data.
 Does not change the bin size, enhances the content of Hi-C data.
 Reconstructs the content from \~1% of the original data.
 Outperforms BoostHiC, HiCPlus, HiCNN.
 Online tool: http://sysomics.com/deephic/, code: https://github.com/omegahh/DeepHiC
     - Hong, Hao, Shuai Jiang, Hao Li, Cheng Quan, Chenghui Zhao, Ruijiang Li, Wanying Li, et al. “DeepHiC: A Generative Adversarial Network for Enhancing Hi-C Data Resolution.”
 Preprint.
 Bioinformatics, July 29, 2019. https://doi.org/10.1101/718148.